Matt-Adventure-Ardeche/staffhandbook/docs/reference/situationalawareness.md

     As such, it is clear that where situational awareness is a key risk control element, organisations should be determining how they can ensure employees acquire appropriate levels of situational awareness.

 ## Improving situational awareness
 According to the HSE, the process of improving situational awareness is to get into the habit of “*regularly pausing to make a quick mental assessment of your environment*”.
-When doing so, it suggests that the individual should consider the following questions.
+When doing so, it suggests that the individual should consider the following questions:

   - Is there anything around that poses a threat to your health and safety and to what extent?
   - Is the threat so serious that work should be stopped?